-Finding the best ready-made meals isn’t always easy.
-With so many on the market, it can be hard to know which ones will actually taste good.
+Finding the best ready-made survival meals isn’t always easy.
+With so many on the market, it can be hard to know which survival food will actually taste good.
 So, we’ve put together a list of some of the best ready-made meals out there, both for outdoor activities and survival preparation.

 Admittedly, with so many ready-made options available, it was difficult to narrow down our list to just a few top picks.
 In general, meals were selected based on a mix of nutrition, value for the money, and just plain old taste.
-See what you think, by checking out the list below:
+Check out the list below.

-It’s pretty hard to talk about the best ready made meals without mentioning Mountain House (and yes, their products will appear again).
-These guys often top the list with their freeze-dried ready-mades and are extremely popular among hikers in particular.
+It’s pretty hard to talk about the best ready-made survival meals without mentioning Mountain House (and yes, their products will appear again).
+These guys are at the top of the list with their freeze-dried ready-mades that are extremely popular among hikers in particular.

-The reasons are obvious: they’re easy to use, super light-weight and don’t take up much space in your pack.
-Best of all, they offer a great variety of fairly good tasting ready-made meals.
-Their line of cold weather meals (MCWs) are marketed as military grade.
+The reasons are obvious: they’re easy to use, super light-weight, and don’t take up much space in your pack.
+Best of all, they offer a great variety of fairly good-tasting ready-made meals.
+Their line of cold weather meals (MCWs) is marketed as military grade.
 The company says it produces them for the US military, and that certainly doesn't surprise.
-Their line of MCWs come in a variety of flavors good enough to satisfy a platoon or two.
-Some highlights include the Turkey Tetrazzini, breakfast skillet and the beef stew.
+Their line of MCWs comes in a variety of flavors good enough to satisfy a platoon or two.
+Some highlights include the turkey tetrazzini, breakfast skillet, and the beef stew.

 On the downside, their ready-made survival meals with rice can come out a bit gluggy, such as the Mexican rice and chicken.
-Nonetheless, that’s to be expected among even the best ready made meals, so don’t let it bother you too much.
-Overall, at around $12 a pack, Mountain House MCWs are good value given the quality.
+Nonetheless, that’s to be expected among even the best ready-made meals, so don’t let it bother you too much.
+Overall, at around $12 a pack, Mountain House MCWs are a good value given the quality.

 Personally, I recommended stocking up on a mix of flavors, and rotating them so they don’t get boring.
 Including the varieties mentioned above, there’s 12 to choose from in total.
 So even if you don’t happen to like one or two, at least you know you won’t have to eat the same meal again for nearly two weeks!
 Check them out here.

-Arguably Mountain House’s toughest competitor in North America, Augason Farms has a fairly good line up of freeze dried ready-made meals, not to mention single ingredient pouches.
-However, they’re at their best when it comes to their freeze dried beef chunks, which make a great addition to any ready-made survival meal.
+Arguably Mountain House’s toughest competitor in North America, Augason Farms has a fairly good line up of freeze-dried emergency food, not to mention single ingredient pouches.
+However, they’re at their best when it comes to their freeze-dried beef chunks, which make a great addition to the list of ready-made survival meals.
 Sure, they’re never going to compete with a choice cut fresh off the barbecue, but they’re certainly not bad.

 I like to throw these beef chunks in with a simple stew, and eat it straight from the pot with some bread rolls.
-On a cold night in the middle of nowhere, it’s a five star meal.
+On a cold night in the middle of nowhere, it’s a five-star meal.
 The only one problem is that the smallest pack is 1 lb (454 g), which sells for around $60.
-In other words, these beef chunks are extremely expensive, and perhaps best suited for groups or long term storage.
-See for yourself here.
+In other words, these beef chunks are extremely expensive, and perhaps best suited for groups or long-term storage.